By Emma Gardiner

 The Court rejected the Psychologist’s argument that the trial judge had improperly used the criminal law concepts of “formal admissions” and “informal admissions.”
 In fact, these are basic principles of the law of evidence, and they are not exclusive to the area of criminal law.

 A formal admission is an admission made in the course of a proceeding, which could be criminal, civil, or administrative.
 A formal admission made in a proceeding is conclusive of the facts admitted in the context of that proceeding.
 According to case law, formal admissions can be admitted as evidence in subsequent proceedings as informal submissions.
 An informal admission is relevant evidence, but it is not conclusive of the facts.

 Accordingly, the Court concluded that the trial judge had correctly referred to the Agreed Statement of Facts as a formal admission on the context of the Discipline Hearing, as it was conclusive with respect to the facts at the Discipline Hearing.
 The effect of the “no contest” plea was to leave “at large, at least in a literal sense, whether the admissions constituted ‘sexual abuse.'”
 Therefore, the Agreed Statement of Facts was admissible at the criminal trial as an informal admission.

 This case is significant because it clarifies the concepts of admissions (informal and formal) and the admissibility of an Agreed Statement of Facts used during a discipline hearing at a subsequent criminal trial.
 The Court also provided important insight for counsel and health professionals when parallel proceedings occur and the relationship between counsel and their clients.
-In determining whether to proceed with an Agreed Statements of Facts at a discipline hearing, counsel should be aware (and advise clients accordingly) that an Agreed Statement of Facts will likely be admissible at any subsequent criminal trial or civil proceeding.
+In determining whether to proceed with an Agreed Statements of Facts at a discipline hearing, counsel should be aware (and advise clients accordingly) that an Agreed Statement of Facts will likely be admissible at any subsequent criminal trial.

 Posted in: Blog